Dancing Classrooms NYC and the DC Global Network

 The 2005 award-winning documentary Mad Hot Ballroom followed the students in the Dancing Classrooms Core Program from the classroom to the culminating Colors of the Rainbow Team Match.
 The documentary highlights the impact that Dancing Classrooms has on our students and the transformation that occurs from the first day of class to the final competition.
 Dancing Classrooms’ uniqueness was also highlighted in the 2006 feature film Take the Lead, which starred Antonio Banderas as the organization’s founder.
 The movie chronicled Dulaine’s efforts to utilize ballroom dancing to help New York City youth regain a sense of self-respect, pride, and confidence.
 In 2014 IFC (Independent Film Channel) released a third film, Dancing In Jaffa, which chronicled the implementation of the Dancing Classrooms program in Pierre’s birth city of Jaffa.
 There, Pierre spent ten weeks teaching Jewish and Palestinian Israeli children to dance and compete together.
 These films significantly accelerated national and international interest in Dancing Classrooms.

 Dancing Classrooms Virgin Islands

-In 2011, the non-profit Dancing Classrooms Virgin Islands, Inc. (DCVI) was established in order to provided the Dancing Classrooms program to the children of the Virgin Islands.
-Since 2011, DCVI has grown to bring the program to 2 additional schools each year across the Territory serving an additional 150 more 5th and 8th grade students each year.
-Currently, DCVI is partnering with 17 schools, and by the end of this 2016-2017 School Year, DCVI will have provided close to 4500 school children with this internationally acclaimed social and emotional learning and arts in education program.
+In 2011, Dancing Classrooms Virgin Islands, Inc. (DCVI) established as a 501c3 nonprofit in order to provide the Dancing Classrooms program to the children of the Virgin Islands.
+Beginning with only three schools, DCVI grew to bring the program to two additional schools each year across the Territory, serving 150 more 5th and 8th-grade students than the previous school year.
+Currently, DCVI has partnerships with 17 schools.
+Last school year (2016-2017), DCVI provided Dancing Classrooms to more than 1100 school children. *90 percent of the students we serve are from public school.